kadirdeniz/bitaksi-driver/README.md

 ```

 ## Setup
-##### Application can run with using docker but running locally would be more stable
+##### Application can run with using docker but running locally would be more stable, make sure mongodb is running before running or testing the app!

 ```
+$ make docker-mongo-up

 $ make run

 $ make dockerized